-Alison O’Daniel is a visual artist and filmmaker based in Los Angeles working across sound, narrative, sculpture, installation and performance.
+Alison O’Daniel (b.
+1979) is a visual artist and filmmaker based in Los Angeles working across sound, narrative, sculpture, installation and performance.
 Her projects, screenings, and performances have been included in Made in L.A.
 2018, Hammer Museum; The Garage Museum of Contemporary Art, Moscow; Anthology Film Archives, New York, and Art Los Angeles Contemporary.
 Solo exhibitions include Shulamit Nazarian, Los Angeles; Art In General, New York; Samuel Freeman Gallery, Los Angeles; Centre d’Art Contemporain Passerelle, Brest, France, among others.
 She is a recent recipient of a 2019 Creative Capital Award.
 O’Daniel received her BFA from Cleveland Institute of Art and MFA from University of California, Irvine.
 She will join the faculty of the California College of the Arts this fall.

 ABOUT THE CURATOR